klapperbrygga/faltdagbok_lottakar/README.md

 Visit https://github.com/klapperbrygga/faltdagbok_lottakar if you want to see what the published version of this repository looks like.

 ## About the participants of the project
-Clara Berndes, Sofia Larsson, Katherine Knox Beler, Malin Färdig who attend the course Digitalisering för tillgänglighet och bevarande at the University of Borås spring 2024.
+Clara Berndes, Katherine Knox Beler, Malin Färdig & Sofia Larsson who attended the course Digitization for preservation and accessability at the University of Borås spring 2024.